GP

 gp_relative_information_entropy_set(x_pred, x_out=None)

 Function to compute the KL divergence and therefore the relative information entropy of the prior distribution over predicted function values and the posterior distribution.
-The value is a reflection of how much information is predicted to be gained through observing each data point in x_pred separately, not all at once as in gp_relative_information_entrop.
+The value is a reflection of how much information is predicted to be gained through observing each data point in x_pred separately, not all at once as in gp_relative_information_entropy.

 Parameters:

-• x_out (np.ndarray, optional) – Output coordinates in case of multi-task GP use; a numpy array of size (N x L), where N is the number of output points, and L is the dimensionality of the output space.
+• x_out (np.ndarray, optional) – Output coordinates in case of multitask GP use; a numpy array of size (N x L), where N is the number of output points, and L is the dimensionality of the output space.

 Returns: